 The Higher Diploma in Arts (Theatre & Performative Practices) shall consist of modules to the value of 60 credits taken from a range of existing Second and Final Year modules in Drama and Theatre Studies.
 Suitable modules as well as attendance requirements and coursework are determined by the relevant departments/schools and approved by the College of Arts, Celtic Studies and Social Sciences.
 For any given subject, the programme of study to be followed may differ for each individual student, depending on the individual's background and preferred area of specialisation

 - Theatre and Performative Practices

 - Performative Writing

 - Practical Internship Work Placement

 The modules are selected from the modules designed for UCC’s Drama & Theatre Studies Joint and Single Honours degree courses.
-Students will select 30 credits from year 2, and 30 credits from final year.
-For further details of the programme modules and module descriptions, see the UCC Calendar
+Students will select 30 credits from year 2, and 30 credits from the final year.

 Additional Teaching Mode Information